skip to main content skip to search skip to footer skip to accessibility statement

 Southampton’s risk factors

-In 2022/23, England figures suggest 1 in 10 adults (9.5%) aged 16 to 59 have taken a drug in the past year.
-Particular characteristics of Southampton suggest that this could have the potential to be higher in the city.
-More information is available from the Office for National Statistics.
+ONS figures estimated that 1 in 11 adults (8.7%) aged 16 to 59 reported using any drug in the last 12 months for the year ending March 2025 in England.
+Some characteristics of Southampton suggest that this may have the potential to be higher in the city.

-• Southampton has slightly more men than women living in the city:
+• Southampton has slightly more men than women living in the city (men are more likely than women to report drug use):

 • Southampton is a young city: